AlexiaDelorme/project-spacex/testing/TESTING.md

 7. **To read testimonies from previous passengers and have access to FAQs.**
     - Testimonies from previous passengers are directly available on the home page.
     - A link to the FAQs is available in the 'trips' dropdown menu in the navbar and in the footer as well.
-8. To be able to book a trip and then register/log in to an account with minimal steps to confirm my order.
+8. **To be able to book a trip and then register/log in to an account with minimal steps to confirm my order.**
+    - After looking for a trip, the user can easily add the trip to his/her cart.
+The user will be then redirected to the cart page to view the content of his/her cart.
+Then, the user will be able to proceed to the checkout by clicking the button at the end of the cart page.
+    - If the user is already logged in, (s)he will be able to start the checkout process.
+    - Otherwise, the user will be able to log in / register to an account and then be redirected back to the checkout process.
-9. The website to display my order details for each steps of the checkout and receive an email once my booking has been completed.
+9. **The website to display my order details for each steps of the checkout and receive an email once my booking has been completed.**
+    - For each step of the checkout process, a recap of the user's booking with key information related to the trip(s) is displayed.
+    - The different steps of the checkout are very clear and indicated at the top of each page thanks to a progress bar.
+    - SEND EMAIL AFTER BOOKING IS COMPLETED IS TO BE DONE.
-10. The website to be fully responsive on any devices: mobile, tablet, desktop.
+10. **The website to be fully responsive on any devices: mobile, tablet, desktop.**
+    - This project has been created to be fully responsive on all devices' size.
+For each page, the wireframes are available in three sizes.
+    - Throught the developement of this project, it has been extensively tested on mobile, tablet and desktop as well as on other devices screen size available in Chrome Developer Tools.
-11. The website to be fully interactive so that I get clear feedback on any action I undertake (complete a form, process a payment, log in, log out etc…).
+11. **The website to be fully interactive so that I get clear feedback on any action I undertake (complete a form, process a payment, log in, log out etc…).**
+    - Flash messages were used to provide feedback to the user anytime an action has been triggered by the user leading to be redirected to a different view.
+Flash messages were used to provide feedback to the user if an action has indeed taken place when the user should be redirected to a different view than the one (s)he initiated the action.
+    - SweetAlert was used to provide feedback thanks to an alert box when the user has requested an action but this action requires a confirmation or just to provide feedback that this action is not permitted.
+For instance, when the user is adding a trip to his cart, then it will be asked to confirm if (s)he would like to keep shopping or go to the cart.
+Also JS was prioritized to provide feedback when the action the user has initiated does not imply that the user will be redirected to a different view.
-12. As a business or scientist, I want to easily find information on the application process and gets a pricing estimate for my request.
+12. As a business or scientist, I want to easily find information on the application process and request information to the company.
+    - Scientists and businesses have a dedicated page available from the navbar by clicking on 'Scientists'.
+    - On this dedicated page, they can find information on the selection process for a scientific experiment, examples of past experiments etc...
+A link to the contact page is also available on this page.
 13. As a user, I want to be able to access (and update) my personal information, upcoming and post bookings.
+    - The user has access to their personal information on their 'Profile' page.
+The user can update their contact details, passenger details as well as their password.
+    - The user can access their upcoming or past bookings by clicking on the 'Bookings' link in the 'Account' dropdown menu in the navbar.

 <a name="features"/>